Consensys/quorum/docs/PluggableArchitecture/PluginDevelopment.md

 We leverage HashiCorp's [`go-plugin`](https://github.com/hashicorp/go-plugin) to enable our plugin-based architecture using gRPC.

-We recommend background reading the [`go-plugin` gRPC examples](https://github.com/hashicorp/go-plugin/tree/master/examples/grpc).
+We recommend reading the [`go-plugin` gRPC examples](https://github.com/hashicorp/go-plugin/tree/master/examples/grpc).
-Some of advanced topics which are not available in `go-plugin` documentation will be covered.
+Some advanced topics which are not available in the `go-plugin` documentation will be covered here.

 ## Life Cycle

-A plugin is started as a separate process and communicates with Quorum Client host process via gRPC service interfaces.
+A plugin is started as a separate process and communicates with the Quorum client host process via gRPC service interfaces.
 This is done over a mutually-authenticated TLS connection on the local machine.
 The implementation is done inside `go-plugin` library which benefits plugins written in Golang.
 For plugins written in other languages, plugin authors need to have a understanding about the model as described below:

-1. `geth` lookups the plugin distribution file after reading the plugin definition from settings
+1. `geth` looks for the plugin distribution file after reading the plugin definition from settings
 1. `geth` verifies the plugin distribution file integrity
 1. `geth` generates a self-signed certificate (aka client certificate)
-1. `geth` spawns plugin with the client certificate
+1. `geth` spawns the plugin with the client certificate
-1. The plugin imports the client certificate and generate a self-signed server certificate for its RPC server
+1. The plugin imports the client certificate and generates a self-signed server certificate for its RPC server
 1. The plugin includes the RPC server certificate in the handshake
 1. `geth` imports the plugin RPC server certificate
 1. `geth` and the plugin communicate via RPC over TLS using mutual TLS

-Each plugin must implement [`PluginInitializer`](#plugininitializer) gRPC service interface.
+Each plugin must implement the [`PluginInitializer`](#plugininitializer) gRPC service interface.
-After plugin process is successfully started and connection with Quorum Client is successfully established, Quorum Client invokes `Init()` gRPC in order to initialize the plugin with configuration data read from plugin definition's `config` field in [settings](../Settings/#plugindefinition) file.
+After the plugin process is successfully started and connection with the Quorum client is successfully established, Quorum Client invokes `Init()` gRPC in order to initialize the plugin with configuration data read from the plugin definition's `config` field in [settings](../Settings/#plugindefinition) file.

 ## Configuration Data